shopware5/devdocs/source/blog/_posts/2015-11-24-pdo-inspector.md

 the tool will also be able to provide you the concrete route / path of any possible SQL injection as well as the concrete stack trace and even the source code of the method / function that triggered that query.

-For example the unit tests of the SQL query interceptor library produces this log:
+For example the unit tests of the SQL query inspector library produces this log:

 ```
 (